SJ0nes/SeriousCandidates/README.md

 ```
 ### How to calculate the energy of a photon

-Just like the Kinetic Energy of an electron, using the QuanTum fucnction for Photon energy noly requires substituting in values, although unlike Kinetic Energy there isn't only one equation involved.
+Just like the Kinetic Energy of an electron, using the QuanTom fucnction for Photon energy noly requires substituting in values, although unlike Kinetic Energy there isn't only one equation involved.

-The three equations QuanTum uses for Photon energy are:
+The three equations QuanTom uses for Photon energy are:

 $PE = \frac{hc}{\lambda}$